The CDS XML Schema Version Number Format

-- Major addition / deletion / change of schema business functionality
+- Major addition / deletion / change of XML Schema business functionality

 - Major change to the technical design of the schema

-- Re-alignment of the Schema Version Number after cumulative changes
+- Re-alignment of the XML Schema Version Number after cumulative changes

-This is incremented for all schema changes not warranting a Major Version Number increment (as above).
+This is incremented for all XML Schema changes not warranting a Major Version Number increment (as above).

-- Minor changes to the schema data structures that are not upwardly compatible*
+- Minor changes to the XML Schema data structures that are not upwardly compatible*

 - Addition and/or deletion of data items that are not upwardly compatible*